New Bathroom and Laundry for a Brooklyn Brownstone

 During the nearly two years that followed, the family muddled through.
 “We had everyone sharing one bathroom,” Stephano said—including, at times, Isis’s dad.
-When they finally had the time and resources to take on the bathroom project, they posted it on Sweeten, and were quickly introduced to several qualified contractors.
+When they finally had the time and resources to undertake the bathroom remodel, they posted it on Sweeten, and were quickly introduced to several qualified Brooklyn contractors.

 “The biggest questions we had were how much and how long,” Isis recalled, explaining that they’d heard horror stories of inflamed budgets and endless timeline extensions.
 They also tried to ascertain how well each of the candidates could communicate.
 “We hoped to work with a team that could convey all key info that might affect the timeline,” Isis said, “so that we could collaborate on workarounds.”

 Isis was relieved that Sweeten could smooth the process.
 “The company helped us gut-check our initial budget based on the market for our area,” she said.
 “They presented solid contractors for us to meet, and then checked in to make sure we felt pleased with our selection.
 I felt good about the consultant who supported us and the insights she shared.”